| Among the many "ghost stories" that Orpheus Group

 care to learn how to Rise, herself, this person could be turned

+to.
 On the other hand, one of the adversaries of the Crucible

 might come back to bedevil the characters in this fashion.
 A